MIT AgeLab Research

 Social distancing has impacted our access to the people, places, and things we need and enjoy.
 But technology provides ways to help us cope with the challenges and stay safe.

-Ask three simple questions to help determine your clients’ future quality of life, serving as motivation for planning a satisfying retirement.
+Three simple questions can help determine your clients’ future quality of life, and serve as a practical, thought-provoking starting point for planning a satisfying retirement

 A new array of devices and services is transforming retirement, making it easier for aging clients to work, stay healthy, live at home and remain connected to friends and family.